Solar in Charleston, WV: 2026 Cost, Savings & Payback

 What is the solar payback period in Charleston?

-The average solar payback period in Charleston is approximately 14.3 years.
-After payback, your solar panels generate essentially free electricity for the remaining 15-20 years of their warranty.
-Over 25 years, total savings can reach $8,831.
+The average solar payback period in Charleston is approximately 20.5 years for a 6kW cash-price estimate before local or state incentives.
+After payback, your solar panels generate essentially free electricity for the remaining warranty life.
+Over 25 years, bill savings can reach about $28,248 before subtracting installation cost.

 Does Charleston have net metering?

 Yes, Charleston has access to net metering through Appalachian Power.
-This allows you to earn credits for excess solar energy sent to the grid, significantly improving your solar investment returns.
+This allows you to earn credits for excess solar energy sent to the grid, but the final savings depend on the current utility tariff and fixed monthly charges.